Spotter+GPT: Turning Sign Spottings into Sentences with LLMs: Related Work

 \subsection{Sign Language Recognition}

 SLR can be divided into two categories; Isolated Sign Language Recognition (ISLR) \cite{joze2018ms, li2020word, albanie2020bsl, sincan2020autsl, albanie2021bbc, wong2022hierarchical, bohacek2023learning} and Continuous Sign Language Recognition (CSLR) \cite{pu2019iterative, zheng2023cvt, wei2023improving, cui2019deep}.
-ISLR focuses on recognizing a single sign from the video.
-Feature extraction plays a critical role and 3D-CNNs, specifically I3D, have achieved great success in isolated SLR in recent years \cite{joze2018ms, li2020word, wong2022hierarchical}.
-On the other hand, CSLR focuses on recognizing the sequence of glosses.
-It is a weakly supervised recognition task since continuous SLR datasets \cite{Camgoz_2018_CVPR, duarte2021how2sign} usually provide gloss sequences without explicit temporal boundary since labeling each gloss frame by frame is a time-consuming process.
+ISLR focuses on recognizing a single sign from the video, while CSLR focuses on recognizing the sequence of glosses.
+CSLR is a weakly supervised recognition task since continuous SLR datasets \cite{Camgoz_2018_CVPR, duarte2021how2sign} usually provide gloss sequences without explicit temporal boundary since labeling each gloss frame by frame is a time-consuming process.
 For this reason, using the CTC loss \cite{graves2006connectionist} became popular \cite{camgoz2020sign, pu2019iterative, zheng2023cvt, wei2023improving}.

 Some researchers develop CSLR models with the assistance of an ISLR model \cite{cui2019deep, wei2023improving}.
 Cui et. al \cite{cui2019deep} first trained a feature extraction module and then finetuned the whole system iteratively.
 Wei et. al \cite{wei2023improving} trained two ISLR models in two different sign languages and then proposed a multilingual CSLR by utilizing cross-lingual signs with their assistance.
 In this work, we utilized an ISLR model to detect the sequence of glosses.